eins78/direnv-projectenv/README.md

 principles:

-* support node.js and Java in a simple, opinionated way
+* support node.js and Java as simply as possible (be opinionated if neccessary)
 * set all tool versions from ".env" files (aka dotenv)
 * fail and warn if something goes wrong and dont block the shell prompt
 * do not manage or install versions